It’s all about “The Dash”

 You might be wondering what this has to do with your education, right?
 Your education is a gift you give to yourself and others, as it prepares you to use your dash to make a positive impact on the world.
 Among many other outcomes, your education may help you to move into a management position where you have a positive impact, increase your credibility and power to persuade or serve as an inspiration to others who have not yet made the commitment to complete their degrees.
 Whatever the impact of your education, it is and always will be an important part of your dash.

-Whether you are just starting your education here at Columbia College-Lake of the Ozarks, are somewhere in the middle or nearing the end of your degree, remember that with education comes opportunity.
+Whether you are just starting your education with the Columbia College Online Education program, are somewhere in the middle or nearing the end of your degree, remember that with education comes opportunity.
 Stay focused, complete your degree, maximize the opportunities that come your way and use your education to create opportunities that otherwise may not have been possible.
 Ensure that your dash makes a difference!

 By Kim Major, senior academic advisor for Ready.Aim.Hire.